flavienbwk/book-devops/eng/README.md

 Given these insights, we can enhance one of the indicators from the previous chapter:

 - **Phenomenon: Page load duration**
-  - Measurement: Load duration of a page for each request (in milliseconds)
+  - Measurement: Load duration of a page for each request (in milliseconds) ;
-  - Classic SLI: Percentage of pages loaded in under 200ms over 28 days
+  - Classic SLI: Percentage of pages loaded in under 200ms over 28 days ;
-  - Classic SLO: 99% of pages must load in under 200ms over 28 days
+  - Classic SLO: 99% of pages must load in under 200ms over 28 days ;
-  - Advanced SLI: Percentage of pages loaded in under 1000ms in the 95th percentile over 28 days
+  - Advanced SLI: Percentage of pages loaded in under 1000ms in the 95th percentile over 28 days ;
-  - Advanced SLO: 99% of pages in the 95th percentile must load in under 1000ms over 28 days
+  - Advanced SLO: 99% of pages in the 95th percentile must load in under 1000ms over 28 days.

 To develop your intuition regarding these indicators, start with classic SLIs and SLOs.
 Once your infrastructure matures – especially in user count – you can shift to advanced SLIs and SLOs.